akahu-io/akahu-sdk-js/README.md

 > **Note:** If you are trialling Akahu using a [Personal App](https://developers.akahu.nz/docs/personal-apps),
 > you will be able to find your **App Token** and **User Token** at https://my.akahu.io/developers.
-> Otherwise, the user token must first be obtained by completing the **OAuth Authorization** flow.
+> Otherwise, the user token must first be obtained by completing the [OAuth2 authorization](#oauth2-authorization) flow.

 ## Reference